hrhotz/galaxy2shiny2galaxy/README.md

 ##### _dataset2history_id.py_ (_dataset2history_id.wrapper.sh_)

-This python scripts makes a simple SQL query to get the "history_id" for the id ("dataset_id") of the first of the two generated dataset.
+This python scripts (make sure it is executable) makes a simple SQL query to get the "history_id" for the id ("dataset_id") of the first of the two generated dataset.
 You need to provide the required credentials to connect to the PostgreSQL database:

     ###REPLACE### conn = pg.DB(host="hostname", user="ro_user", passwd="password", dbname="dbname", port=port)